Back to Blog

 4. Optics and Photonics:

 Piezoelectric actuators enable precise alignment and adjustment of optical components in lasers, microscopes, telescopes, and photonic devices.
-This precise control is vital for accurate imaging, spectroscopy, and communication applications.
-Piezoelectric sensors provide feedback for these precision positioning systems.
+This controlled motion supports imaging, spectroscopy, and communication applications when the actuator, driver, and feedback loop are designed together.
+PZT material selection affects sensitivity, stroke, stability, and drive limits.

 Future Trends and Innovations